 - Brand voice: Your brand voice should stay the same whether you’re on social media, email, or your website.

-- Visual elements: Use consistent colours, fonts, and logos to create a cohesive look.
+- Visual elements: Use consistent colors, fonts, and logos to create a cohesive look.

 - Message alignment: Ensure the core message aligns across all platforms, even if the format differs.